How To Identify and Report Scams on Upwork in 2026

 - Immediately change your Upwork account password and security question.
 Be advised that we may put a hold on your account when you report it as compromised.
 We do this to stop scammers from using your account while we investigate the matter.
 If Upwork has placed a hold on your account, you won’t be able to change the password until we release the account back to you.

-How Upwork helps freelancers stop scams in 2024
+How Upwork helps freelancers stop scams in 2026

-By working on the Upwork platform, you can add several layers of scam protection to your everyday workflow—from secure messages and contract workrooms to escrowed payments and access to a dedicated Trust and Safety team.
+By working on the Upwork platform, you can add several layers of scam protection to your everyday workflow — from secure messages and contract workrooms to escrowed payments and access to a dedicated Trust and Safety team.

 Working to keep you safe, together

-Many Upwork users conduct business on our platform without ever encountering a scammer or problem.
+Most Upwork users conduct business on our platform without ever encountering a scammer or problem.
 Because scams are a known issue across all online platforms, though, you’ll want to remain diligent and let us know if you suspect something is amiss.

 - Practice good online safety habits